Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • notify_on_call.

-Arbitrary business actions (like notify_finance, close_customer_contract, or force_resolve_without_operator) are not included.
+Arbitrary business actions (such as notify_finance, close_customer_contract, or force_resolve_without_operator) are not included here.

 • the actor,